EU funds at risk, as Polish region upholds anti-LGBTI 'anthem'

 "I wonder what have LGBTI representatives ever done to you [PiS], since you want to exclude them, since you call them an 'ideology', even though they're just people?", Civic Platform's Marek Sowa said.

-"Once again, the hatred and anger of PiS turned out to be more important than the welfare of [Polish] citizens, and they [ordinary people] will suffer the most from this decision," Robert Biedroń, an openly gay, left-wing Polish MEP, added in reaction.
+"Once again, the hatred and anger of PiS turned out to be more important than the welfare of [Polish] citizens, and they [ordinary people] will suffer the most from this decision," Robert Biedroń, an openly gay, left-wing Polish MEP, added in reaction to Thursday's events.

 Uneuropean?